 Steve Greeley is president of DCA.
 In addition to managing the firm, he serves as lead consultant on projects that involve strategic planning and the mobilization of partnerships and support to achieve social progress and improve lives at the community, national and international levels.
 He was instrumental in formulating the Cause Development® methodology.

-He recently led the development of a strategic plan for the American Arthritis Foundation, working with the national staff and board as well as affiliates around the country.
 Mr. Greeley directed the planning for Thrive in 5, a comprehensive, long-term public and private initiative to insure that all Boston public school children are ready to succeed in kindergarten.
 He also led the planning and implementation of the Boston Opportunity Agenda, an unprecedented leadership collaborative focused on improving every sector of the education pipeline to bring economic and social mobility to every Bostonian.
 He oversaw the DCA team’s involvement in the national SPARK program, a multi-year, $58.5 million school readiness initiative of the W.K.
 Kellogg Foundation.

 Prior to joining the firm in 1995, Mr. Greeley served as director of development programs and public affairs at the Massachusetts General Hospital and director of development at Brigham and Women’s Hospital.
 He also served as director of communications at the Boston University School for the Arts and director of corporate and foundation relations at Bentley College.